UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 The Models define the _application state_ - Within the Model objects are the actual data, plus any methods that operate on the data.
 The ViewModel should not contan any domain specific data.
 A good Model should be self contained and highly testable.

 **UI State**
 The ViewModel also has state, but it is nothing to do with the domain Model data.
 These are typically properties relating to UI State, such as whether a Label is visible (`bool`), the selected row of a table (`int`) etc. A good view model will also be highly testable.
-In fact one of the objectives is to be able to simulate UI logic (clicks, text input etc.) through calling methods via a unit testing framework.
+In fact one of the objectives is to be able to simulate UI logic (clicks, text input etc.) through calling methods on the ViewModel, via a unit testing framework and without the need to link in UI libraries.

 _You need to see it to fully appreciate this_